darklegion/darklegion.github.io/index.md

 The original source code is also [available](https://github.com/darklegion/tremulous).

+There is an old [discussion forum](https://forum.tremulous.net/).
+It doesn't get much traffic, and is mostly up for posterity.

 ## Credits

 The original development team is listed below, although many other people contributed following the open source release.